nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Finding person by partial names

-   1. Prerequisite: Use the `create` command to add to list a person named `Jack` and another person named `Jackson`.
+   1. Use the `create` command to add to list a person named `Jack` and another person named `Jackson`.

    2. Test case: `find n/jack`<br>
       Expected: Both `Jack` and `Jackson` are on the shown list.